hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 Podman also gives you the ability to copy external files into a container image during the build with the [`COPY`][docker-docs-COPY] Dockerfile command.
-Which allows copying a target file from a host file system into the image file system
+This allows copying a target file from a host file system into the image file system

 ~~~dockerfile